RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

 relevant data files for a given experiment are in the same place.
 This makes referencing the data later easier.

-When "Connect" is pressed, a terminal will open, running the report file generation script, which generates mock LC report files with random data every two seconds.
+When :guilabel:`Connect` is pressed, a terminal will open, running the report file generation script, which generates mock LC report files with random data every two seconds.
 Minimize this terminal, but do not close it!
-If you accidentally close it, press "Stop Analyzer" and restart this section.
+If you accidentally close it, press :guilabel:`Stop Analyzer` and restart this section.

 .. _mock-experiment-select-analyzer-directory: